 (4) The Commission or a commissioner may order service in a manner other than prescribed in this Rule.

-Rule 5A Notice of proceedings before the Commission
+5A Notice of proceedings before the Commission

-The Commission may provide notice of a conciliation or arbitration hearing, or any other proceedings before it, by means of any of the methods prescribed in Rule 5 and may, in addition, give notice by means of short message service.
+The Commission may provide notice of a conciliation or arbitration hearing, or any other proceedings before it, by means of any of the methods prescribed in Rule 5 and/or by means of short message service.

-Rule 6 How to prove that a document was served in terms of the Rules
+6 How to prove that a document was served in terms of the Rules

-(1) A party must prove to the Commission or a commissioner that a document was served in terms of these Rules, by providing the Commission or a commissioner–
+(1) A party must prove to the Commission or a commissioner that a document was served in terms of these Rules, by providing the Commission or a commissioner -